Virtual cycles of gauged Witten equation: Topological Virtual Orbifolds and Virtual Cycles

 \subsubsection{Orientations}

 Now we discuss orientation.
-Over a topological manifold $M$ one has a topological orientation bundle ${\mf o}_M \to M$ which is a ${\mb Z}_2$-covering. $M$ is called orientable if ${\mf o}_M$ is trivial.
-A continuous vector bundle $E \to M$ also has its orientation bundle ${\mf o}_E \to M$.
+When $M$ is a topological manifold, there is an orientation bundle ${\mc O}_M \to M$ which is a double cover of $M$ (or a ${\mb Z}_2$-principal bundle). $M$ is orientable if and only if ${\mc O}_M$ is trivial.
+If $E \to M$ is a continuous vector bundle, then $E$ also has an orientation bundle ${\mc O}_E \to M$ as a double cover.
+Since ${\mb Z}_2$-principal bundles over a base $B$ are classified by $H^1(B; {\mb Z}_2)$, the orientation bundles can be multiplied.
+We use $\otimes$ to denote this multiplication.